light5551/docs-opmanual_autolab/book/opmanual_autolab/30_watchtowers/41_watchtower_placement.md

-# BUILDING - Placing Watchtowers in a city {#localization-watchtower-placement status=ready}
+# BUILD - Placing Watchtowers in a city {#localization-watchtower-placement status=ready}

 Excerpt: How to place and connect the Watchtowers in the city